oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Create the store microservice pipeline

 The _pipeline_ is the central concept in deployment management with Spinnaker.
-It is compound by a sequence of actions, named _stages_.
+It is compounded by a sequence of actions, named _stages_.
 A pipeline can be triggered manually or automatically, and have an execution history.
 Connect to the Spinnaker UI again, for creating the first pipeline.

 ```shell
 hal deploy connect
 ```
 Navigate to [localhost:9000](localhost:9000), and create the store application, choosing Kubernetes as the cloud provider.
-Click **Create Aplication** and set the following values:
+Click **Create Application** and set the following values:

 {% img blog/jhipster-ci-cd/sp-store-app.png alt:"Spinnaker create application" width:"550" %}{: .center-image }